Insurance Companies Say No to New York Small Group Health Insurance Exchange Plans

 SHOP Exchange

-The Small Business Health Options Exchange (SHOP) was conceived as the health insurance exchange for small business.
+The Small Business Health Options Exchange (SHOP) was conceived as a health insurance exchange for small businesses.
 Last year though, the federal version of the SHOP exchange was delayed for a year along with the implementation of the employer mandate until 2015.
-However in New York State the SHOP exchange went ahead and opened on time as planned, though without the extra incentive for businesses of the employer mandate.
+However, in New York State the SHOP exchange went ahead and opened on time as planned, though without the extra incentive for businesses of the employer mandate.

-Together those factors translated to very low enrollment number for the limited selection of small group health insurance plans being offered at the New York State SHOP exchange.
+Together those factors translated to a very low enrollment number for the limited selection of small-group health insurance plans being offered at the New York State SHOP exchange.

 From the employer’s perspective